CollinHovey/my-shiny-entries/README.md

-# ajax-project
+# My Shiny Entries

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application designed for shiny hunting pokémon lovers to store thier progress and show off their best